-Matthew T. Herbst is the faculty director of the Making of the Modern World (MMW) general education world history program at the University of California San Diego (Eleanor Roosevelt College), and affiliated faculty in History, Classical Studies, and the Center for Hellenic Studies, and also teaches in Environmental Studies.
+Matthew T. Herbst is the faculty director of the Making of the Modern World (MMW) general education world history program at the University of California San Diego (Eleanor Roosevelt College).
+He holds affiliate appointments in History and Classical Studies and also teaches in Environmental Studies.

-Active in campus service, Prof. Herbst serves on UCSD committees addressing disability (since 2010) and undergraduate education (since 2015).
-He is chair of the Public Service committee (2018-2020) and was formerly chair of Preparatory Education (2018-19), Educational Policy (2016-17), and the Burke Lectureship on Religion and Society (2015-19), and also Associate Faculty Director of Study Abroad (2013-2015).
+Active in campus service, Prof. Herbst is Faculty Co-Director of Study Abroad and serves on university committees addressing disability (since 2010), undergraduate education (since 2015), and served on committees for Public Service (chair, 2018-2020), Preparatory Education (chair, 2018-19), Educational Policy (chair, 2016-17), and the Burke Lectureship on Religion and Society (chair, 2015-19).
 Dr. Herbst has received multiple awards for his professional activity, including Outstanding Faculty, Academic Senate Distinguished Teaching, and an Equity, Diversity, and Inclusion Award.

 Dr. Herbst’s professional efforts stem from a commitment to public education, through which he was educated, from elementary school in New York to his B.A. at Binghamton University (as a first-generation college student) and Ph.D. in History at the University of Michigan.
 To support student success, he served as a founding faculty member of his campus’ college-based First Year & Transfer Year Experience programs, designed to facilitate successful student transition to the university.
 Interested in fostering links between pre-collegiate and higher education, he serves as a proposal reviewer for NEH Seminars and Institutes for secondary education and offers regular world history teacher trainings in Southern California.
 Previously, he was a public school board member, a content expert for the California Department of Education’s review of new world history curricula, and a director for NEH Summer Institutes for teachers.